 Our User Research team are always keen to hear from users of PKB.
 See how you can get involved here.

 The UKKA move to PKB

-“Partnering with a leading provider of digital personal health records is a significant step for the Renal Association and showcases our determination to provide quality platforms to streamline the care of people living with kidney disease.
+“Partnering with a leading provider of digital personal health records has been a significant step for the UK Kidney Association and showcases our determination to provide quality platforms to streamline the care of people living with kidney disease.
 It was important that as an organisation, we continued to evolve to meet the needs of the kidney communities that we serve.